Diversity, Equity, & Inclusion

 First-generation students often find great opportunities for growth and enjoyment while abroad.

 Not every student spends each weekend traveling to far destinations.
-ISI Florence is located in a stunning city, full of historic streets and buildings, events, and nearby places to explore!
+ISI Florence is located in a stunning city, full of historic streets, palaces, monuments, events, and nearby places to explore!
 Being centrally located, Florence is also just a short train ride to many other breath-taking places to visit in Italy.
 Our local student services staff are on hand to help you plan a slew of activities within any budget.

 Did you know?

-First-generation students often adapt better and quicker to Italian culture than others as they find many similarities with their own culture.
+First-generation students often adapt very well and quickly to Italian culture as they find many similarities with their own culture.
 This has helped them thrive abroad and become an important point of reference for their peers.

 Disabilities in Italy